rrk22/jekyll-now/_posts/2016-8-28-First-Post.md

 **What's in your way?**

-With the professor, I found the class very organized, but in fact almost too organized and quite unsure if I will be unable to manage the schoolwork required along with my other classes.
-Professor Downing's OOP class required strict discipline in answering quiz questions, doing project that take roughly 3 hours of studying per week and roughly 20 hours of coding per week.
+I found that in fact the class was almost too organized and I am kind of unsure if I will be unable to manage the schoolwork required along with my other classes.
+Professor Downing's OOP class requires strict discipline in answering quiz questions, doing project that take roughly 3 hours of studying per week and roughly 20 hours of coding per week.
 However, I am very passionate about this course and my major as a whole, and as long as I am attentive both in and outside the classroom, I should be fine.

+**Experience in class**

+My experience in the class was a rather unique and great one.
+It is interesting to see how keen Professor Downing is on students in the class being interactive with the course though randomly selected students answering questions, as well as with each other by incentivizing the class to work on projects together and not allowing the same partner more than once.
+I have a feeling that teaching methods like these will make me a better programmer and a better person in the long run.

 **What will you do next week?**